apache/cordova-docs/docs/kr/2.0.0/guide/plugin-development/blackberry/index.md

 ## Updating the .jar in your project's www folder

-The addition of the Echo.java needs to be updated in your project so to build the .jar file, cd to the root directory of the BlackBerry Webworks repo.
+The addition of the Echo.java needs to be updated in your project so to build the .jar file, cd to the root directory of the BlackBerry WebWorks repo.
 Use the ant command:

     ant update -Dproject.path="~/path_to_my_project"